- Jihane N. Benhammou, MD, PhD

 Current research projects

-- Determining the transcriptional profile of NAFLD associated HCC in patients undergoing treatment for HCC
+- Determining the transcriptional profile of NAFLD associated HCC

 - Developing prediction models for HCC in NAFLD patients with and without cirrhosis